Masala Herb

 • Make a slight well in the center and drop the egg into it.
 Add the butter too if you want your dumplings to turn out more smooth.

 • Mix the potato dough ingredients and start to create a dough by forming it gradually.
 The end result should be a smooth dough.
+Do not over work your potato dough or else it will turn out hard!

 • Keep a pot with salt water to boil.

 • Now shape your dumplings by taking some from the dough and rolling it into a round form.
 It helps to roll the dumplings out with flour because they can get sticky.
-Use up al the dough.
+Use up all the dough.

 • Once the water is cooking, drop your dumplings into the water.
-Make sure that they don’t stick on the bottom of the pot.
+Make sure that they don't stick on the bottom of the pot.
 Gently move them.
+Also, the water shouldn't bubble too wild or else the dumplings may fall apart.

 Notes